 If you want to update macOS, however, you can.
 Since the Mac is already enrolled in the Apple developer program, it will receive the newest updates.
 To update, head to Settings > Software Update > Click Update to begin downloading the update.

-Create Snapshot of macOS Mojave (Optional)
+Create a Snapshot of macOS Mojave (Optional)

 In VMware, go to VM > Snapshot > Take Snapshot.

-If you have problems and errors out of here, you can check for solutions we’ve listed and answered.
+If you have problems and errors out here, you can check for solutions we’ve listed and answered.

 Well, that’s all about how you install macOS Mojave on VMware on your Windows PC.
 I hope your questions have been answered.
-If not, let me know down in the comments.
+If not, let me know in the comments.